IBM-Cloud/vnf-samples/pdns-mongo-nodejs/README.md

 > Setup and Requirements

 While running through this exercise, the user would end up creating a Terraform codebase that would help us provisioning required IBM Cloud services that are intended.
 The later part of this exercise would explain the process relates to executing the Terraform code using Schematics.
+Also, we have provided the steps to install Mongo db in server VSI and nodejs in client VSI.
+We will show you how a nodejs application can connect to mongodb using private domain name service.

 ### Assumption: